-After talking with a contracting professional, you must add up all the costs of the renovation.
-Always remember to include the cost of materials, a contractor, loan interest charges, time off work and hotel fees if you plan to move out during the process.
+After talking with a contractor, you must add up all the costs of the renovation.
+Always remember to include the cost of materials, a contractor, loan interest, time off work and hotel fees if you plan to move out during the process.
 Remember, there are always some hidden costs when it comes to home additions.

 Then, after talking with a real estate professional, subtract that number from the likely market value after the renovation.
 If you don’t want to talk to a broker, you could also research comparable prices in the new neighborhood.
 In essence, the difference in value should not exceed the asking price.